LayMui/website-hugo/exampleSite/content/english/post/deliverance.md

 They didn't mention christian need deliverance

-Realise some thing has taken at the Cross.
+Realise some thing has taken place at the Cross.
 The power of the satan is devastated

 So in today church